dladd/pyFormex/sphinx/faq.rst

       Number of Bands: 7
       Fade Away: Yes

+   Press :guilabel:`OK` to create the logo.
 Then switch off the background layer and save the image in PNG format.
    Export the image with ``Save Background Color`` option switched off!

+#. **How was the pyFormex favicon created?**
+   With FTGL, save as icon, handedited .xpm in emacs to set background color to None (transparent), then converted to .png and .ico with convert.

    .. _`faq:why_python`: